-In this paper, we consider characterizing and modeling such TOA-based ranging errors, using representative UWB onbody channel measurements, which were carried out under typical pedestrian walking [3].
-More specifically, we take into account the dynamic link obstruction conditions experienced under body mobility, namely Line Of Sight (LOS) and Non Line Of Sight (NLOS) conditions alternatively.
-The variation of the resulting model parameters is also studied and discussed as a function of a controlled Signal to Noise Ratio (SNR) within synthetic received multipath signals.
+In this paper, we consider characterizing and modeling such TOA-based ranging errors, using representative UWB on-body channel measurements, which were carried out under typical pedestrian walking D'Errico and Ouvry (2009).
+More specifically, we take into account the dynamic link obstruction conditions experienced under body mobility, namely line of sight (LOS) and non line of sight (NLOS) conditions alternatively.
+The variation of the resulting model parameters is also studied and discussed as a function of a controlled signal to noise ratio (SNR) within synthetic received multipath signals.
 On this occasion, we illustrate false/missed first path detection phenomena under low SNR and NLOS conditions, as well as asymptotically ideal detections under higher SNR and LOS conditions.
+First peak and strongest peak detection schemes are then compared.
+Finally, based on the variations of the channel power transfer function observed over various on-body links, insights are also provided for an extension of the previous error model to any kind of links, based on the instantaneous LOS/NLOS and static/dynamic link status.

 This paper is structured as follows.
-In Section 2, we introduce the intra-WBAN TOA-based ranging principle.
+In Sect.
+2, we introduce the on-body TOA-based ranging principle.
 Section 3 then presents the methodology adopted to generate realistic TOA estimates out of channel measurements and subsequent synthetic channels with controlled SNR values.
-In Section 4, we show the empirical probability density functions fitted to the resulting empirical errors, as well as the evolution of the related density parameters as a function of SNR and channel obstructions.
-Finally, Section 5 concludes the paper.
+In Sect.
+4, we show the empirical probability density functions fitted to the resulting empirical errors, as well as the evolution of the related density parameters as a function of SNR and channel obstructions.
+Finally, Sect.
+5 concludes the paper.